Esri/Geospatial-Center-Code/arcade/visualization/predominance-map-multiple-columns/README.md

-## Create Predominance Map with a lot of columns
+## Create Predominance Map with Multiple Columns

 Original Author: Bonnie Stayer

 Ever wanted to create a predominance map but had too many columns to consider?
-I came up with this simple script to do just that.
-I'm back in the NAICS industry world, so the field names and output text reflect that (you'd obviously have to swap in whatever your working with)
+I'm working with NAICS data in this example.

 [View it Live](https://arcg.is/1avjXj)